raiandexter0607/practice-react-2025/README.md

 # React + Vite

-This is a project what contains differences exersices about the main react topics, old and news.
+This is a project what contains differents exersices about the main React topics, old and news.

 Currently, two official plugins are available: